am-cornelis/know-ur-ide/README.md

 Ingredients needed on your machine before you start going into the exercises:
 * IDE / Text Editor of choice
 * "legacy code retreat" project for your chosen language
-* a local version control will help (we'll be doing some change, reset, repeat cycles)
+* a local version control system will help, like git (we'll be doing some change, reset, repeat cycles)

 ## What next

 Keep practicing the shortcuts - long-term learning comes from repetition.
-Optimum rate is now, then next day, next week, next month and that should be it in your brains for life...
+Optimum rate is now, then next day, next week, next month and then that should be it in your brains for life...

 ## References